“Help! How to get rid of condensation in my windows? There’s got to be a solution to this!”

 - It helps regulate the temperature and help your windows conserve energy

-- Keeps the gas that’s in between the two glass pane from leaking
+- Keeps the gas that’s in between the two glass panes from leaking

-- Help keep the windows keep its frame in place from harsh weathers and conditions
+- Help keep the windows and frame in place from harsh weather and conditions

 - A layer of protection from gas leaking and water moisture entering and fogging up your windows